muneerrahman/foodvlog/README.md

-•	User login and logout.
+•	User login and logout

 •	Rating and Review system

 •	Product, user & category Management on Admin side

 •	Implemented all the necessary e-commerce functionalities like product listing, category listing and add to cart etc.